JasperVanDenBosch/sergent2005/pr_notes.md

 ## TBD

 - triggers for rating tasks? on display (current) or on response?

-## TODO

--  pre-set triggers on trials
+- ITI 3-4s Fixation cross off then on -  where did this come from